 - $200,000 Settlement (Maine 2009: The Diocese of Portland agreed to a settlement of $200,000 with a woman who had alleged sexual abuse by Rev. James Vallely in 1976 when she was just 11 years old and serving as an altar server at St. Michael’s parish in South Berwick.
 Unfortunately, Vallely passed away in 1997.

 - $1,085,000 Verdict (Maine 2000): An 11-year-old minor male suffered sexual abuse by the third-named defendant scout leader of the co-defendant scout council as a member of the defendant private club.
-An anonymous letter was sent to the defendant alleging the abuse and the defendant and third-named defendant investigated and found no proof of abuse.
-The abuse took place over a period of one and one-half years.
+An anonymous letter was sent to the defendant alleging the abuse, and the defendant and the third-named defendant investigated and found no proof of abuse.
+The abuse took place over one and a half years.

 Maine Sex Abuse Case Law

 - Doe v.
 Roman Catholic Bishop of Portland (2023).
 U.S. Bankruptcy Judge Martin Glenn denied a motion to dismiss filed by the Roman Catholic Bishop of Portland (RCB).
 The plaintiff, John Doe, alleged he was sexually abused by a teacher in 1948, under the supervision of RCB.
-RCB sought dismissal, arguing the claims were barred by the statute of limitations and that the retroactive application of Maine’s Child Victims Act (CVA), which allows for the revival of time-barred sexual abuse claims against minors, infringed upon its vested rights and due process.
+RCB sought dismissal, arguing the statute of limitations barred the claims and that the retroactive application of Maine’s Child Victims Act (CVA), which allows for the revival of time-barred sexual abuse claims against minors, infringed upon its vested rights and due process.
 Judge Glenn found that the plaintiff’s claims could proceed, stating that RCB had not convincingly demonstrated that the CVA’s retroactive application conflicted with the Maine State Constitution.
-Importantly The court also rejected the argument that the CVA only applied to human defendants, not organizations, citing the statute’s intention to address actions based on sexual acts towards minors.
+Importantly, the court also rejected the argument that the CVA only applied to human defendants, not organizations, citing the statute’s intention to address actions based on sexual acts towards minors.

 Contact Us About Maine Sex Abuse Lawsuits